LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 We will not disclose the private contents of any user account unless compelled to do so under a search warrant issued under the procedures described in the Federal Rules of Criminal Procedure or equivalent state warrant procedures upon a showing of probable cause.
 Private user account contents may include:

-  - Contents of secret Gists
+  - Components of private modules
-  - Source code or other content in private repositories
-  - Contribution and collaboration records for private repositories
+  - Contribution and collaboration records for private modules
-  - Communications or documentation (such as Issues or Wikis) in private repositories
+  - Communications or documentation in private modules

 ### Cost reimbursement